9.8 Complaint Resolution

 • The investigator uses a preponderance of the evidence standard (“more likely than not”) in drafting the investigation report.

-Investigations are usually completed within 75 calendar days from the date the investigation begins.
-See IDHR website for more information.
+Investigations are usually completed within a reasonable period from the date the investigation begins.
+The IDHR website provides more information on the formal complaint process.

 If the Respondent is a faculty member, senior research scientist, senior research engineer, or senior research associate, the investigator investigates and prepares a report with findings of fact and a recommendation as to whether the Respondent violated any Conduct Policy.
 The report is provided to a Faculty Panel.
 The Faculty Panel may meet or consult with the investigator or others but generally does not meet with the Complainant or the Respondent.
 The Faculty Panel decides if the Respondent violated one or more of the Conduct Policies.